smartdevicelink/sdl_ios/README.md

 ### Example Apps
 If you'd like to use the Hello SDL example apps and have Cocoapods installed, you can use `pod try SmartDeviceLink`, alternately, you can clone or download the project.

-There are additional example apps available [in the example organization](https://github.com/smartdevicelink-examples/), these require Cocoapods to install dependencies.
+There are additional example apps available [in the example organization](https://github.com/smartdevicelink-examples/), these require CocoaPods to install dependencies.

 ### Contributing to the Project
 We welcome contributors to the project, but it helps to know a few things about how the project is organized.